Benefits of working in health

 Not all disabilities are visible: some are not obvious and can make everyday life demanding for so many people.
 Hidden disabilities are a wide range of physical and mental conditions that range from speech impediment, reduced sight, bipolar, chronic fatigue syndrome, colitis, autism, depression, and many others.

-In April 2019, the NHS Workforce Disability Equality Standard was introduced to help foster a better understanding of the issues faced by disabled staff and the inequalities they experienced compared to non-disabled colleagues.
+In April 2019, the NHS Workforce Disability Equality Standard (WDES) was introduced to help foster a better understanding of the issues faced by disabled staff and the inequalities they experienced compared to non-disabled colleagues.
 NHS trusts are required to report each year and publish a WDES annual report containing their data and action plan.

 At times, working in health or care can be stressful, but organisations are committed to supporting their staff.
 When you join a health or care organisation, you will be provided with the training appropriate to the role so that you are equipped to manage what you are required to as a part of your role.